argoproj/argo-workflows/.github/ISSUE_TEMPLATE/bug_report.md

 What version of Argo Workflows are you running?

+What executor are you running?
+Docker/K8SAPI/Kubelet/PNS/Emissary

+Did this work in a previous version?
+I.e. is it a regression?

 ```yaml
 Paste a workflow that reproduces the bug, including status:
 kubectl get wf -o yaml ${workflow}